Case Study: Lebenshilfe Gelderland

 The Profsys app is accessed via a UC-enabled browser.
-The devices are configured via the Cortado Server and the app is provided via the system.
+The devices are configured via the Cortado MDM and the app is provided via the system.
 The Cortado experts were on hand to provide advice during the initial installation.
 According to Harald Schwarz, he conducted training courses for the nursing employees.
 After all, there were colleagues who were not yet fully familiar with the use of smartphones.
 Initial help was therefore important.

 The solution is currently being tested in the assisted living area.
 Beyond that, the organization is considering enabling mobile file access.